Spain: Landscapes from the Camino de Santiago

 Highlights

-• Stay in historic Spanish paradors for your entire trip, richly historic landmark buildings converted into luxury hotels with spacious rooms.
+• Stay in historic Spanish paradors throughout your trip—landmark buildings rich in history, thoughtfully converted into luxury hotels with spacious rooms.

-• Walk among a remarkably diverse array of landscapes, from rural coastal fields and cliffs to mountain villages and deep valleys and gorges.
+• Walk through an impressively diverse array of landscapes, from rural coastal fields and dramatic cliffs to mountain villages, deep valleys, and forested gorges.

-• Hike the steep vineyard-laden slopes in Ribeira Sacra’s spectacular Canyon de Sil, then enjoy a wine tasting and lunch with the family that runs the winery.
+• Hike the steep, vineyard-covered slopes of Ribeira Sacra’s spectacular Cañón do Sil, then enjoy a wine tasting and lunch with the family who runs the winery.

-• See how a local shepherd and his border collie corral their rare Xalda sheep during a fascinating sheep-herding demonstration.
+• Witness a fascinating sheep-herding demonstration as a local shepherd and his border collie corral their rare Xalda sheep with precision and skill.

-• Sample the beloved beverages of Galicia, including distilled apple cider and the Celtic-influenced Queimada, and learn how they are prepared.
+• Sample beloved Galician beverages, including distilled apple cider and the Celtic-influenced queimada, and learn how these traditional drinks are prepared.

 Positive Impact